Orientation

 Check your RIS page to see when your registration time becomes available and use the unique numbers for the courses you planned with your advisor to register for courses.
 For step-by-step instructions on registering for classes, watch this video.

-Register with your 98 or 99 number that includes your FIG or TrIG seminar and other reserved courses first.
+Register with your 99 number that includes your CNS Foundations or TrIG seminar and other reserved courses first.
 Then add additional unique numbers for courses you're attempting to register for.
-If you do not use your 98 or 99 number first, you will not be able to access registration for these courses!
-Transfer students usually have a 98 number that includes a UGS 016T section and other courses that correspond to their degree requirements.
+If you do not use your 99 number first, you will not be able to access registration for these courses!

 If you need registration help, your advisor will be available to help via Zoom on Day 3.
 This Zoom link will be provided to you in an email.